What Is Respiratory Syncytial Virus (RSV)?

 - Consult a healthcare professional if you have cold-like symptoms that linger or worsen

-New vaccines and preventive monoclonal antibodies can help protect babies and adults age 60 years and older against RSV.
+Vaccines and preventive monoclonal antibodies can help protect against RSV:

 Researchers are currently working to develop additional tools to help prevent RSV among specific populations including those who are immunocompromised.